DeutschEnglish |

 Drifting Symmetries.
 Projects, Provocations, and other Enduring Models by Weiss/Manfredi

-In an era when the dual challenges of climate change and social isolation loom large, Drifting Symmetries emerges as a pivotal exploration of architecture’s role in shaping a sustainable and connected future.
+Drifting Symmetries emerges as a pivotal exploration of architecture’s role in shaping a sustainable and connected future.
 Weiss/Manfredi’s groundbreaking work transcends the boundaries between landscape, infrastructure, and architecture by reinventing sites in response to environmental and social challenges.
 Presented in this comprehensive volume of projects and parallel research, their work demonstrates a multidisciplinary approach that invents new settings for public life by exploring the gradient between nature and architecture.

-By Marion Weiss and Michael A. Manfredi
+By Marion Weiss and Michael Manfredi

 Edited by Eric Bellin